- Fee assured

 - Skin cancer

 Dr Cheung is a UK trained Consultant Dermatologist with a specialist interest in skin cancer and skin surgery.
-He is also experienced in managing a broad range of skin conditions such as acne, eczema, psoriasis, axillary (armpit) excessive sweating with botulinum toxin injections and Roaccutane for severe acne.
-He has also held several senior clinical leadership positions within the NHS and has been commended for his contribution to clinical research.
-Recently he has relocated to London where he continues to have a busy wide ranging dermatology case mix in both his NHS and non-NHS practices including treating skin cancer and skin surgery as well as removing lumps and bumps.
+He is also experienced in managing a broad range of skin conditions such as acne, eczema, psoriasis, urticaria, skin allergies, axillary (armpit) excessive sweating with botulinum toxin injections and Roaccutane for severe acne.
+Also he is able to remove lumps and bumps from the skin such as warts, cysts and skin tags.
+Furthermore, he has experience in seeing patients with hair and nail problems.

 He graduated from Dundee Medical School in 2000 where he obtained an additional medical science degree in Pharmacology with Honours.
 He finished his general medical training in Birmingham.
 His Dermatology specialist training was undertaken in the West Midlands, which he completed in 2007 to become a Consultant Dermatologist.
 In 2015, he became a Fellow of the Royal College of Physicians (London) as a mark of his medical achievements.

-Dr Cheung has held various medical leadership roles within the NHS, which includes the Skin Cancer Lead and clinical Cancer Lead for the Trust, and Dermatology Clinical Director.
-Furthermore, he has also been the regional Dermatology research lead for the West Midlands for the National Institute for Health Research (NIHR), a NHS funded body.
+Dr Cheung has held various medical leadership roles within the NHS, which includes the Skin Cancer Lead and clinical Cancer Lead for the hospital, as well as the Dermatology Clinical Director.
+Furthermore, he has been the regional Dermatology research lead for the West Midlands for the National Institute for Health Research (NIHR), a NHS funded body.
+In addition, he has been commended for his contribution to clinical research.
 He has also developed new clinical services such as, dermatology research, photodynamic therapy and an advanced dermatological surgery in some of the hospitals he has worked in.

 Further information about his extensive clinical dermatology research experience is found in the "Additional information" section.
 He has also received a prestigious research award from the NIHR.